1991 Pacific typhoon season: Severe Tropical Storm Brendan (Helming)

 Brendan was the third consecutive tropical cyclone to strike China during the month of July.

 Typhoon Caitlin (Ising)

 Typhoon Caitlin developed from a disturbance in the eastern Caroline Islands.
 A tropical depression formed on July 23 as the system moved towards the northwest.
-Tropical Storm Caitlin was named the on the 24th and was upgraded to a typhoon the next day.
+Tropical Storm Caitlin was named on the 24th and was upgraded to a typhoon the next day.
 Typhoon Caitlin though several hundred miles away increased the monsoonal flow over the Philippines.
 Heavy rains caused landslides in the Mt.
 Pinatubo region killing 16 people.
 As Caitlin turned to the north the storm passed 60 mi to the west of Kadena AB, Okinawa at peak intensity of 110 mph.
 The heavy rains from Caitlin helped to relieve the ongoing drought on the island, one death was reported.
 Typhoon Caitlin then began to accelerate northwards and passed through the Korea Strait before turning extratropical in the Sea of Japan.
 Heavy flooding in South Korea killed 2 people and caused $4 million in damage.